Close

 How do we work?

-Collaboratively with the community, the decision was made to focus the project on supporting and providing assistance and technical support to a group of young local mappers -appointed by the ancestral indigenous authorities of the Indigenous Mayor’s Office and the Ancestral Brotherhood- to develop their mapping skills. generation and use of geographic data to strengthen their initiatives for sustainable management and conservation of their community forests.
+Collaboratively with the community, the decision made was to focus the project on supporting and providing assistance and technical support to a group of young local mappers -appointed by the ancestral indigenous authorities of the Indigenous Mayor’s Office and the Ancestral Brotherhood- to develop their mapping skills. generation and use of geographic data to strengthen their initiatives for sustainable management and conservation of their community forests.

-In order to develop the skills of the members of the San José Poaquil working group so that they can assume the process of filling the data gaps identified in the previous phase to adequately address the problem statement, it has been formulated an ambitious Plan for Strengthening Capacities in the generation and management of geographic data for community forest management.
+In order to develop the skills of the members of the San José Poaquil working group so that they can assume the process of filling the data gaps identified in the previous phase to adequately address the problem statement, it was formulated an ambitious Plan for Strengthening Capacities in the generation and management of geographic data for community forest management.

 By carrying out a series of preparatory activities, the plan was designed to cover 3 main areas, namely:

-• Area 1: Data collection techniques and generation of geographic information
+Area 1: Data collection techniques and generation of geographic information

-• Area 2: Management and processing of geographic data
+Area 2: Management and processing of geographic data

-• Area 3: Use and exploitation of geographic information for the purposes of the project and other purposes of local community interest
+Area 3: Use and exploitation of geographic information for the purposes of the project and other purposes of local community interest